KittyGiraudel/site/_posts/2013-01-23-development-environment.md

   - thoughts
 ---

 > **Edit (2014/11/16):** I don’t use Windows anymore.
-I moved to Mac OS and Ubuntu.
+I moved to macOS and Ubuntu.
 Also I don’t use Canary/Aurora anymore, I switched back to regular versions.
-I updated Sublime Text to ST3.
+I updated Sublime Text to v3.
 And I suck much less at Git.

 <!-- -->